nnirror/wax/README.md

 Creating connections between two devices will create a data flow between them at audio rate, from the output of the `source device` to the input of the `target device`.
 Device outputs are listed as buttons on the right of the device, and device inputs are listed as buttons on the left.

 ## Deleting connections
 There are two ways to delete a connection.
 Double-click on a connection deletes it.
-Single-clicking on a connection will highlights it.
+Single-clicking on a connection will highlight it.
 Once a connection is highlighted, press `delete` to delete the connection.

 ## Manipulating devices
 Click-drag on the workspace to select multiple devices at once.
 Selected devices have a bold, white border.
 Selected devices are draggable to anywhere the workspace.